 PINs have been available for some time, but only to taxpayers who’ve already had their tax lives compromised.
-The Act makes PINs available to anyone whose identity has been stolen, regardless of whether their tax accounts have been affected.
+The Act makes PINs available to anyone whose identity has been stolen, regardless of whether their tax accounts were affected.
 Essentially anyone can request a PIN now.

-The Act will protect you if you requested a direct deposit of your tax refund but didn’t receive the money.
-The IRS is now permitted to take action to recover refunds that are transmitted to the wrong taxpayer and to make sure that the right taxpayer gets the money.
+In addition to these other numerous provisions, here's some good news: The Act will protect you if you've requested a direct deposit of your tax refund but you didn’t receive the money.
+The Act permits the URS to take action to recover refunds that are transmitted to the wrong taxpayer and to make sure that the right taxpayer gets the money.